banxian/EDUReviver/README.md

 Usage
 --------
-extract all files to same folder. execute these commands in command prompt.
+download binary archive from release page. extract all files to same folder. cd to folder then execute these commands in command prompt.

 EDUReViver -run blinky
 this payload blinks red LED 12 times. this should used to test your usb and network connection is fine.